NCI-CGR/HPV_low_VAF_SNV_prediction/README.md

   chmod +x Miniconda3-latest-Linux-x86_64.sh
   ./Miniconda3-latest-Linux-x86_64.sh
 ```
-<pre>  Follow the on-screen instructions to complete installation of miniconda and to initialize conda. </pre>
+>Follow the on-screen instructions to complete installation of miniconda and to initialize conda.

 3. Create a conda environment
-<pre> Create a conda environment that will include all the required packages necessary for running the repository code.
-We will use the <i> hpv_triplicate_env.yaml </i> file for this purpose.</pre>
+>> Create a conda environment that will include all the required packages necessary for running the repository code.
+We will use the <b>hpv_triplicate_env.yaml</b> file for this purpose.
 ```sh
   conda env create -f psp_gnm_env.yaml
 ```